Wednesday, 18 December 2024

 Tuesday, 8 August 2023

-An introduction to ELRS - including the Channel 5 conundrum!
+An introduction to ELRS - plus how to deal with Channel 5

 So what exactly is ELRS, and what do you need to get started?
-Read on, while I take you on a tour!
+Read on, while I take you on a quick tour.
+Since ELRS is still evolving I won't cover everything in detail.
+Instead, I'll provide a overview of the important bits with links to the official documention.

 Wednesday, 2 August 2023